 Obviously, you'll adjust your expenses according to your length of program, personal habits, destination(s), and what's included in your program fees (many include travel insurance, housing, and food).
 To personalize your budget, download our worksheet and adjust as needed.

 Fundraise for your trip

 If you’re really motivated, consider looking into fundraising ideas to help you pay for your fee or other expenses associated with your volunteering project.
 According to Kiersten of The Blonde Abroad, the best platform she's found for fundraising her volunteer travels is You Caring.
-We also like Fund and Seek and Go Overseas runs a bi-annual volunteer scholarship.

 Help!
 What should I pack?